Q&A's

 Will there be cell service?

-When I visited the campground, I had no cell service through T-Mobile.
-However, the campsite is only 45 min from Bozeman and about 20 minutes from good service.
+When we visited the campground, we had no cell service through T-Mobile.
+The campsite is about a 15 minute drive from service.

 Will there be substances?